mchirino89/MauriNet/README.md

 Thin layer for standard network handling

 - Wrapper around Foundation's `URLSession` and all of its settings
-- Combine wrapper for chained requests
+- WIP: Combine wrapper for chained requests